Visiting Disney World in June | Magic in the Planning

 News and Updates

-• Disney World vacation packages are now available to book through October 2026.
-(November and December 2026 will be released at a later date.)
+• Disney World vacation packages are now available to book through December 2026!

 • Disney is offering their dining plan for kids for free in 2026.
 Guests staying at one of the Disney World Resorts will get a free Disney Dining Plan for kids (ages 3 to 9) when buying a Disney Dining Plan as part of their package for the remaining adult members of their party.